 While we're billing this recipe as a "dinner for one," there's no reason why you couldn't double or triple it to feed more people.
 You can also make a big batch of soba noodles early on in the week and portion out what you need for each meal.
 Done this way, just toss the noodles right in the pan with the sesame oil and garlic until they're heated through.

-Sesame-Garlic Soba Noodles with Fried Egg
+Sesame-Garlic Soba Noodles with Fried Egg Serves one

 1 cup soba noodles - about 1.5 ounces dry 1 Tablespoon salt 2 teaspoons sesame oil 1-2 cloves garlic, minced 1 teaspoon freshly grated ginger 1/4 teaspoon red pepper flakes 1 Tablespoon soy sauce 1 green onion, sliced into thin rounds 1 egg Extra green onion for garnish Extra salt